Give your San Antonio buildings an engagement program tenants talk about.

 Building icon

-Managed by Lincoln Property Company, the Class A office buildings at Promenade I & II are home to a buzzing beehive and two wild bee homes.
-This initiative plays a role in both the property's sustainability and engagement strategies.
-Through beekeeper visits and workshops, tenants are able to connect with nature and each other.
-Using eDNA and other environmental data collected by the bees, the property team is able to monitor their impact on nature and biodiversity, aiming to make improvements year over year.
+Managed by Lincoln Property Company, the Class A offices at Promenade I & II keep a beehive and two wild bee homes that give tenants a hands-on reason to gather.
+Beekeeper visits and workshops connect people to nature and to each other, while eDNA and other data from the hives let the property team track their impact on local biodiversity year over year.

 Follow the Lincoln Property Company bees